isomerpages/gb-assist/pages/solutionrepo/solution304.md

 #### Things to Note
 More than or equal to quipment must meet the following specifications:
-- Minimum 400 pieces per hour
-- Must be able to seal at least 2 trays at once (optional)
-- Tabletop size (optional)
+- Digital interface for simple operation (optional)
+- Speed and temperature control

 Additional criteria:
 - =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR